Cookies on this website

 If you use our live chat service, your information is retained for a period of two years in the live system after which time it is archived and permanently and securely deleted after 5 years.

-To fulfil our requirements, some of your personal information will need to be retained for a period of time after you cease to be a customer.
+To fulfil our requirements, some of your personal information will need to be retained for a period after you cease to be a customer.
+There is a 7-year retention period on customer account data which starts from when the relationship with the customer ends.
 When we no longer need it to fulfil the above requirements, we delete it securely.

 We are committed to protecting your information, we handle it with the utmost care and take all appropriate steps to protect it.